learn-co-curriculum/phase-3-creating-and-updating-hash-key-value-pairs/README.md

 ## Introduction

-While we're not able to read hash values using keys, currently, when we create a hash, we're stuck with whatever data was entered in when the hash was created:
+While we're now able to read hash values using keys, currently, when we create a hash, we're stuck with whatever data was entered in when the hash was created:

 ```ruby